notchuaz/culvert-bot/README.md

 # CulvertBot
-CulvertBot is a bot for Discord servers built on top of [interactions.py](https://interactions-py.github.io/interactions.py/).
+CulvertBot is a bot for Discord servers (__currently only made for Saga's discord__) built on top of [interactions.py](https://interactions-py.github.io/interactions.py/).
 This bot is a semi-automatic culvert score tracker for Maplestory guilds.
 Utilizing PyTesseract, guild admins can use screenshots of their guild pages to log a guild member's name, class, level, and culvert score.
 Users can then query the bot for information on the guild's culvert scores.

 # Features